l00nix/lanyon/_posts/2021-07-17-the-lim-cm4-carrier-board-is-real.md

 layout: post
 ---

-I finally received the prototypes of the LiM CM4 Carriers Board.
+I finally received the prototypes of the LiM CM4 Carrier Board.
+The LiM carrier board took about two month from idea (May 22nd, 2021) to delivery (July 14th, 2021).
+Special thanks to [Anush Verma](https://www.linkedin.com/in/anish-verma-a5a05a8b/){:target="_blank"} for working with me on the CAD designs of the carrier board.

 Here are some pictures and a video